-Food nourishes us, gives us energy, keeps us feeling our best…food is medicine.
+Food nourishes us, gives us energy, keeps us feeling our best.
+Food is medicine.
 While food is necessary to survive, enjoying the right ingredients can help you not only survive, but thrive.
-Mindfully enjoying nutritional-dense foods can influence and increase your quality, health, and longevity of life.
-Our dietitians and culinarians work together to incorporate a variety of foods that help residents feel their best.
-Monthly superfoods are highlighted through education, hands-on demonstration, and different dishes.
+Enjoying nutritional-dense foods can influence and increase your quality and longevity of life.
+Our dietitians and culinarians work together to incorporate a variety of foods that help residents feel their best and our monthly superfoods are highlighted through education, hands-on demonstration, and delicious dishes featuring the superfood ingredient.
 Our culinarians and dietitians utilize superfoods to showcase their health benefits and versatility, which are highlighted on our menus or sampled for their health benefits and versatility.
-Here are 3 superfoods and how they can be utilized as medicine.
+Here are three superfoods and how they help your body.

 1. Leafy Greens

 Any plant that is grown and eaten for its leaves is a leafy green.
 Also known as greens, salad greens, or vegetable greens, think kale, lettuce, arugula, or spinach.
 When it comes to leafy greens, the darker in color, the higher number of nutrients.
 Leafy greens are rich in fiber, vitamins, and minerals and tend to be very low in calories, making them some of the most nutrient-dense foods you can eat.
 Whether enjoyed cooked or raw, there are several creative ways to eat your leafy greens.
 Try kale in a Kale and Mushroom Rice Bowl – vegetarian and packed full of flavor and nutrients!